lardemua/ros_bridge/README.md

 # ros_bridge -> ROS bridge for Carla Simulator
-ROS Bridge Driver for Carla Simulator package : https://github.com/carla-simulator/carla This ROS package provides a simple ROS bridge for CARLA simulator.
+ROS Bridge Driver for Carla Simulator package : https://github.com/carla-simulator/carla Based on the code provided by the ros-bridge repository of CARLA: https://github.com/carla-simulator/ros-bridge The goal of this ROS package is to provide a simple ROS bridge for CARLA simulator in order to be used for the ATLASCAR project of Aveiro University.

+__Important Note:__

+This documentation is for CARLA versions *newer* than 0.9.4.

 # Setup